Department of Agriculture

 Prevented planting is the failure to plant an insured crop with the proper equipment by the final planting date or during the late planting period, if applicable.
 To qualify, you must be prevented from planting by an insured cause of loss that is general to the surrounding area and that prevents other producers from planting acreage with similar characteristics.
 Final planting dates and late planting periods vary by crop and by area.
 Prevented planting coverage is available for most crops and covers lack of precipitation and drought that occur during the insurance period.

 The provisions for each crop specify whether prevented planting is available, unless otherwise shown in the Special Provisions.
 Crop insurance policies with prevented planting provisions provide you with valuable coverage when drought prevents planting on non-irrigated acreage, or causes a failure of the irrigation water supply, failure or breakdown of irrigation equipment or facilities, or the inability to prepare the land for irrigation using your established irrigation method for irrigated acreage.
 Because farming is complex, and because conditions vary significantly between geographic areas, eligibility for a prevented planting payment must be determined on a case-by-case basis.
 In general, an insured cause of loss must have occurred within the insurance period on eligible acreage.
 To be eligible, your acreage must meet all applicable policy provisions.

 - Notice of Prevented Planting

-If you are prevented from planting your acreage, you are required to provide a notice that you were prevented from planting an insured crop within 72 hours after:
+If you are prevented from planting your acreage, you are required to provide a notice to your insurance agent that you were prevented from planting an insured crop within 72 hours after:

 - The final planting date, if you do not intend to plant the insured crop during the late planting period, or if a late planting period is not available; or